enghwa/ecommerce-shopfront-on-aws/3_Route53Configuration/README.md

 version of your domain.
 Since this is an alias, it should appear in the dropdown list.

 Next, choose the `Geolocation` routing policy.
-You can select a value that determines the proportion of DNS queries that Route 53 responds for your Ireland record such as `50`.
+Route 53 responds to queries based on the locations from which DNS queries originate.
+We recommend that you create a `Default` location resource record set.
 Turn on both `Evaluate Target Health` and `Associate with Health Check` then select the `ireland-api` health check you created previously.
 ![Route53](../images/03-dns-05.png)

-***Note.*** Weighted routing lets you associate multiple resources with a single domain name (example.com) or subdomain name (acme.example.com) and choose how much traffic is routed to each resource.

 Create one more CNAME record with `api-sg` Alias with the same step.
+Choose the location with `Singapore` instead of `Default`.
 ![Route53](../images/03-dns-06.png)

 With the DNS configured, you should now be able to visit the `api.` prefix of